-KSB-7 Well Registry Maintain and improve 2024 Subbasin well inventory in the DMS platform with added data from field surveys, current beneficial use determinations, and coordination with Kern County Environmental Health and DWR to track new wells, etc. ~ 1 Refer to Subbasin Outreach and Engagement Plan NA Ongoing 2024- 2024- 0 0 ~ 1 NA NA \$0 \$25,000 KRGSA KSB-8 Consumptive-Use Study Maintain and improve existing Subbasin consumptive-use study (ITRC Metric/LandIQ) for accurate estimates of water use by parcel within GSA's. × Refer to Subbasin Outreach and Engagement Plan NA Ongoing 2020- 2020- 0 o / , NA NA \$0 \$25,000 KRGSA KRGSA- 19 Conversion of Agricultural Lands Changes in land use may also result in a decrease in agricultural demand through urbanization.
+KSB- 7 Well Registry Maintain and improve 2024 Subbasin well inventory in the DMS platform with added data from field surveys, current beneficial use determinations, and coordination with Kern County Environmental Health and DWR to track new wells, etc. ~ ~ Refer to Subbasin Outreach and Engagement Plan NA Ongoing 2024- 2024- 0 o ~ ~ NA NA \$0 \$25,000 KRGSA KSB- Consumptive-Use Study Maintain and improve existing Subbasin consumptive-use study (ITRC Metric/LandIQ) for accurate estimates of water use by parcel within GSA's.
+1 1 ~ Refer to Subbasin Outreach and Engagement Plan NA Ongoing 2020- 2020- o o ~ ~ NA NA \$0 \$25,000 KRGSA KRGS 19 A- Conversion of Agricultural Lands Changes in land use may also result in a decrease in agricultural demand through urbanization.
 Some land conversion from agriculture to urban is anticipated in Phase One associated with growth projections for Metropolitan Bakersfield.
 Additional changes in land use to reduce water demand could be developed in Phase Two as needed.
-Ag to Urban Conversion Urbanization KRGSA, Board Meetings & Website CEQA (As Needed) Ongoing 2040 As needed 0 0 ~ None \$0 As needed KRGSA KRGSA- 20 Additional Considerations for Adaptive Management It is recognized that demand reduction projects could have a detrimental impact on the local economy, livelihood of residents and business owners, and the well-being of Metropolitan Bakersfield and Kern County.
+Ag to Urban Conversion Urbanization KRGSA, Board Meetings & Website CEQA (As Needed) Ongoing 2040 As needed 0 0 ~ None so As needed KRGSA KRGS 20 Additional Considerations for Adaptive Management It is recognized that demand reduction projects could have a detrimental impact on the local economy, livelihood of residents and business owners, and the well-being of Metropolitan Bakersfield and Kern County.
 Therefore, large-scale reductions are not proposed in Phase One and may be unnecessary for achieving the sustainability goal.
-At a minimum, such actions are delayed until later in the implementation period to allow water supply projects the opportunity to sustainably support current and projected growth in the beneficial uses of groundwater. × · Supplemental Water Use As needed KRGSA, Board Meetings & Website None As Needed NA As needed o o , None \$0 As needed KRGSA KRGSA- 21 Possible Water Exchange KRGSA member agencies can perform exchanges of surface water and groundwater for benefits to water quality, including to DACs. ~ Supplemental Water Use As needed KRGSA, Board Meetings & Website None As Needed NA As needed 0 0 None \$0 As needed KRGSA KRGSA- 22 Pumping Reductions and Allocation of Agricultural Groundwater Supply If sustainable management cannot readily be achieved through increased and optimized supplies, then pumping allocations may a helpful management tool.
+At a minimum, such actions are delayed until later in the implementation period to allow water supply projects the opportunity to sustainabily support current and projected growth in the beneficial uses of groundwater. ~ × 5 Supplemental Water Use As needed KRGSA, Board Meetings & Website None As Needed NA As needed 0 0 ~ None 50 As needed KRGSA KRGS 21 A- Possible Water Exchange KRGSA member agencies can perform exchanges of surface water and groundwater for benefits to water quality, including to DACs.
+1 s Supplemental Water Use As needed KRGSA, Board Meetings & Website None As Needed NA As needed 0 o None 50 As needed KRGSA KRGS 22 Pumping Reductions and Allocation of Agricultural Groundwater Supply If sustainable management cannot readily be achieved through increased and optimized supplies, then pumping allocations may a helpful management tool.
 If needed, KDWD will explore options and opportunities for equitable allocation scenarios and engage landowners to develop workable allocations.
 Adjacent water districts are already developing such programs and KDWD may benefit from lessons learned and strategies incorporated by others.
 Agricultural demand could also be achieved if needed by growing different crop types, fallowing portions of fields, district purchase and retirement of land (and possibly used for recharge if suitable), and other strategies.
-Demand Reduction Continued MT exceedance KRGSA, Board Meetings & Website TBD As needed NA As needed 0 0 None 50 As needed KRGSA
+Demand Reduction Continued MT exceedance KRGSA, Board Meetings & Website TBD As needed NA As needed O o None 50 As needed KRGSA